How do you say your funny name?

 What is in CloSYS Oral Health products?

 Are CloSYS products and Cloralstan® safe?
+If swallowed??

 Yes.
 Key components of CloSYS with Cloralstan®, chlorine dioxide and chlorite, have been used to purify drinking water, and as a result the safety of these compounds have been extensively studied by researchers and documented by the US government (Environmental Protection Agency and the Department of Health and Human Services).
+Directions indicate to spit excess paste or rinse.
+However, if accidently swallowed CloSYS is safe although not advised.

 What makes CloSYS patented formula unique?